wichtounet/wichtounet.github.io/posts/2017/08/expression-templates-library-etl-11.rst

-It may be interesting to note that my machine learning framework (DLL), based on the ETL library, has shown to be faster than all the tested popular frameworks (Tensorflow, Keras, Caffee, Torch, DeepLearning4J) on CPU.
+It may be interesting to note that my machine learning framework (DLL), based on the ETL library, has shown to be faster than all the tested popular frameworks (Tensorflow, Keras, Caffee, Torch, DeepLearning4J) for training various neural networks on CPU.
 I'll post more details on another post on the coming weeks, but that shows that special attention to performance has been done in this library and that it is well adapted to machine learning.

 For those of you that don't follow my blog, ETL is a library providing Expression Templates for computations on matrix and vector.
 For instance, if you